jobyjoseph/Documentation/JavaScript/symbol.md

 Symbols are unique.
 But we are not able to figure out why did JavaScript brought such a primitive type.
 What is the purpose?

-### Manipulate third party objects
+### Unique key for objects

-Say, we have installed Google Analytics(third party) in our site.
-It tracks the number of page views, current page url and so on using a `dataLayer` object.
-It might look something like this.
+To understand, let us assume, we are the developers of Google Analytics team.
+Google Analytics JavaScript file(gtag.js) might be reading different attributes of a page and writing to a `dataLayer` object.
+Later this `dataLayer` object is send from the user's browser to Google Analytics server.
+The `dataLayer` object might look like this.

 ```javascript
 const dataLayer = {